 Are their users happy?
 Is it easy to find and speak with individuals who are users?
 Is there evidence of users migrating to other systems?
 If so, where are they going and why?
 Business health plays a crucial role in moving forward.

 Their Business Health

 Is there evidence that the company is making sound business decisions and investing in their (and your) future?
 Is the company in it for the long haul?
-Do you see evidence of resource being put into R&D, the availability of loaner systems to encourage research, or even staff dedicated to supporting high quality research?
-Or do they look like they are developing the business to sell?
+Do you see evidence of resources being put into research and development or do they look like they are developing the business to sell?
 Or might they be caught short as technology evolves?
 The field of neurofeedback generally has had a troubling history, with several manufacturers going bankrupt.
 Which serves no one well– neither you, nor your clients, or the field in the long term.

-Zengar Institute Inc. has been around (initially as a dba) since 1995.
+Zengar Institute Inc. has been around since 1995.
 It is a family run business and is a leader in the field.
 Its co-founder, Dr. Val Brown, was prominent in the neurofeedback field for years prior to that.
-Today, Zengar® continually invests in Research and Development.
+Today, Zengar® continually invests in research and development.
 We are always looking to improve how NeurOptimal® is delivered and will continue to do so.
 Zengar® also makes clear in whose hands the future of the company lies.
-Zengar® has an on-going program of lending systems for quality research, and is proud to support the position of Director of Research to assist others in the pursuit of quality research in the field.

 Your Business Health